-2.2 Handling notes
+3.2 Handling notes

-The 3V and 3ESPV are sensitive instruments, and is easily damaged if mishandled.
-It should not be operated until it has been securely installed in a borehole casing.
+The 3TB is a sensitive instrument, and is easily damaged if mishandled.
+It will not stand vertically upwards without support, and should not be operated until it has been securely installed in a borehole casing.
 If you are at all unsure about the handling or installation of the device, you should contact Güralp Systems for assistance.

-- Do not bump or jolt any part of the sensor when handling or unpacking. - Keep the sonde sections vertical wherever possible.
+Do not bump or jolt any part of the sensor when handling or unpacking.

+• Keep the sonde sections vertical wherever possible.
 Carry them by hand and store in a safe rack.
 Never drag or roll the sonde.